Inbibo/shift_docs/docs/getting_started/basics/terminology.md

 ## Plug

 A plug represents an input or output of a node.
-Plugs have a type associated based their compatibility with different Python data types.
-Plug values can be set manually via the inspector widget or gotten from a connected plug.
+Plugs have associated types based on the Python object that they should contain.
+Plug values can be set manually via the inspector widget or propagated from a connected plug.

 ## Connection